 You’ll also need to follow this process if you’re importing from Northern Ireland or the crown dependencies (Jersey, Guernsey and the Isle of Man) to the UK.

 You’ll need to notify APHA at least 24 hours before your consignment is due to arrive in the UK.

 TRACES will notify APHA of pending imports of animal products from EU countries with disease outbreak safeguards measures that need a health certificate.

 Importing food and feed from EU countries to the UK

-You can continue your normal trade activities for importing feed and food from the EU from 12 April.
+You can continue your normal trade activities for importing feed and food from the EU after the UK leaves the EU.
 There will be no additional controls or checks.
 You will not need to notify these on IPAFFS.

 You’ll need to notify UK authorities about high-risk food and feed products from the EU from summer 2019.
 Further details on this will be provided in advance.

 Products may be considered high risk if they contain, for example:

 If you’re importing high-risk products from countries outside the EU you will need to notify authorities using IPAFFS.